Understanding 1099-K Forms: What You Need to Know

 If the IRS believes your return does not reconcile to information returns, it may send a notice requesting clarification.
 These are typically resolved by:

-Providing a reconciliation
+Providing a reconciliation.

-Explaining exclusions (refunds, reimbursements, duplicates)
+Explaining exclusions (refunds, reimbursements, duplicates).

-Supporting the final numbers reported
+Supporting the final numbers reported.

 If you already received a notice, visit our Tax Resolution page.